ruchisahota/gaia/v1/doc/documentation.md

 ## ExternalAccess

-ExternalAccess allows to retrieve connection from or to an external service
+ExternalAccess allows to retrieve connection from or to an external service.

 ### Relations